 The Thrift Savings Plan offers a choice of six funds and a mutual fund option:

-- The Government Securities Investment (G) Fund: The G Fund invests in U.S. Treasury securities with a short maturity.
+1. The Government Securities Investment (G) Fund: The G Fund invests in U.S. Treasury securities with a short maturity.
 You have the chance to earn interest rates that are comparable to those on long-term government securities without having to worry about losing your investment.
-The U.S. government assures that principal and interest payments will be made.
-The market yields of all U.S. Treasury securities having a maturity date longer than four years are used to compute the interest paid on the G Fund securities each month; the interest rate fluctuates each month.

-- The Small-Capitalization Stock Index Investment (S) Fund: A stock index fund that tracks the Dow Jones U.S. Completion Total Stock Market (TSM) Index is used to invest in the S Fund.
-Small and medium-sized U.S. businesses that are not included in the S&P 500 index are included in this market index.
-You can take advantage of it to potentially earn higher investment returns than those found in “small cap” investments, albeit with greater volatility.
+4. The Small-Capitalization Stock Index Investment (S) Fund: A stock index fund that tracks the Dow Jones U.S. Completion Total Stock Market (TSM) Index is used to invest in the S Fund.

-- The International-Stock Index Investment (I) Fund: The I Fund is put resources into a stock record store that tracks the MSCI EAFE (Europe, Australasia, Far East) Record.
-This is a comprehensive international market index that includes primarily large businesses from over twenty developed nations.
-It provides you with the opportunity to increase your portfolio’s equity exposure worldwide by investing in international stock markets.
+5. The International-Stock Index Investment (I) Fund: The I Fund is put resources into a stock record store that tracks the MSCI EAFE (Europe, Australasia, Far East) Record.

 Frequently Asked Questions